Test-DCT/OSM-LYFT-DCT/README.md

 ## How to contact us

-For any questions please reachout to team's manager [Alexandra Kazakova](https://www.openstreetmap.org/user/alexkaz) or reach the entire Lyft OSM Team by sending an email to dct-osm(at)lyft.com
+For any questions please reachout by sending an email to dct-osm(at)lyft.com